-While single-subject majors focus your studies in only one area, an interdisciplinary studies degree allows you to combine two or more areas of study.
+While single-subject majors focus your studies in only one area, an interdisciplinary degree allows you to combine two or more areas of study.
 However, it is not the same thing as a double major.
 With a double major, you study two different subjects on their own and graduate with one degree.

 Some universities may have majors that fall under a department of interdisciplinary studies.
 For example, the University of South Carolina offers an international business major.
 If your specific major is available — great!
 That means the university has an understanding of how topics that interest you are interconnected.

 However, a different college may not offer a major in international business.
-So, at the schools where the specific major you want is unavailable, you may find an interdisciplinary studies major is a better option.
+So, at the schools where the specific major you want is unavailable, you may find that an interdisciplinary major is a better option.
 This allows you to work with an advisor to plan coursework that will meet your academic and career goals.
 No matter what, you will want to connect with your advisors and professors to ensure you are making the necessary connections between subjects.

-Sample Interdisciplinary Studies Bachelor’s Degree Program for Undergraduates
+Sample Interdisciplinary Bachelor’s Degree Program for Undergraduates

 Core curriculum: courses you must take in the humanities, mathematics, history, and social sciences